WWPOL/Game-Deals/README.md

 Data can be passed in the request URL as well, and exclusively in the URL for GET requests.

+By default requests require an authentication token to be provided in the `Authorization` header in the format: `token <AUTHENTICATION_TOKEN>`.

 ## User Endpoints
 ### Login
 `POST /users/login`